toadharvard/popo-fsm/README.md

 You can use `*` for source, to allow switching to `target` from any state.

-If calling publish() succeeds without raising an exception, the state field will be changed, but not written to the database.
+If calling publish() succeeds without raising an exception, the state field will be changed.

-    from sqlalchemy_fsm import can_proceed
+    from popo_fsm import can_proceed

     def publish_view(request, post_id):
         post = get_object__or_404(BlogPost, pk=post_id)